AdaDiff: Accelerating Diffusion Models through Step-Wise Adaptive Computation: Conclusion Discussion

 \section{Conclusion \& Discussion}

-In this work, we propose an early exiting framework to accelerating diffusion model generation called DeeDiff.
-The uncertainty estimation module is aimed at estimating the uncertainty of the output.
-Our uncertainty-aware layer-wise loss concentrates on filling the performance gap.
-Our method achieves state-of-the-art performance compared with other early exiting methods applied to diffusion models.
-However, there are some limitations of our methods, which are left for future work.
-First of all, although the performance and efficiency trade-off of our method is the best among other methods, DeeDiff still obtains high FID when the efficiency increases more than 60\%.
-Second, our DeeDiff only considers the exiting strategy on the height of the generation process which means the backbone layers.
-The adaptive width of the generation process, namely the adaptive sampling steps is unexplored and left to future works.
+In this work, we propose a dynamic early exiting method called AdaDiff to accelerate diffusion model generation.
+The timestep-aware uncertainty estimation module(UEM) is aimed at estimating the uncertainty of the output.
+Furthermore, our uncertainty-aware layer-wise loss concentrates on filling the performance gap.
+Our method achieves SoTA performance compared with other early exiting methods.
+Specifically, our method obtains 3.7, 3.9, 4.5 and 7.4 FID with more than 40\% acceleration ratio on CIFAR-10 CelebA, ImageNet and COCO.

+However, there are limitations to our methods.
+First, although the performance with fixed efficiency of our method is the best among other methods, AdaDiff still obtains high FID when the efficiency increases more than 60\%.
+The potential reason behind the results could be the limit of expression for exited models.
+Second, our AdaDiff only considers the height of the generation process.
+The width of the generation process, namely the adaptive sampling steps is unexplored and left to future works.